 Atari Football is released to arcades by Atari in 1978, drowning out everything else as over-excited players slap its newfangled control method, the trak ball, into submission.
 Designed by famed Atari mechanical engineer and controller designer Jerry Lichac, it is a large black rolling ball sunk into the game cabinet.
 The faster it is swept by the player, the faster his on-screen alter ego “runs”.
 The game was originally conceived in 1975 by Steve Bristow, with the title X’s and O’s.
 Bristow abandons the game to make Tank, and the game is later resurrected by Dave Stubben and Mike Albaugh, with additional help from Lyle Rains.
 Introduced for the first time in Atari Football is a playfield that scrolls beyond the borders of the monochrome screen, allowing plays to run the entire length of the simulated gridiron.
 It is also the first game to portray its sport in an even remotely realistic manner.
 While the on-screen teams are represented by the former title character X’s and O’s (in the tradition of actual football playbooks), players on offense can choose between four running and four passing plays, the defensive player with 4 defense plays, all chosen with buttons on a panel-mounted menu.
 No kicking plays allowed, however.
-The game also features a unique buy-in scheme Atari dubs Add-a-Coin; in addition to the game’s original allotment of 1.5 minutes, additional time can be bought for more quarters.
+The game also features a unique buy-in scheme Atari dubs Add-a-Coin; in addition to the game’s original allotment of 1.5 minutes, additional time can be bought with more quarters.

 Game Called On Account of Aliens